What are other Names for this Test? (Equivalent Terms)

 - Angiotensin II Levels Blood Test

-What is the Androstenedione Blood Test?
+What is the Angiotensin II Blood Test?
 (Background Information)

 - Angiotensin II is a hormone that raises blood pressure by narrowing the blood vessels (“angio-“, vessel; “tension”, pressure) and other effects.
 It is made from angiotensin I and gets converted to angiotensin III